-Backlash for Cable over Brexit comment
+Cable denies branding Brexit voters racist

-Tory MPs have labelled as "wrong" and "unwise" comments made by Sir Vince Cable, that older Brexit voters were "driven by nostalgia".

-The Lib Dem leader said too many older people who voted Leave longed for a world where "faces were white".
+In a speech at his party's spring conference, the Lib Dem leader said too many older people who voted Leave longed for a world where "faces were white" and were "driven by nostalgia".

-"(Sir Vince) should be trying to bring country together, not seeking to tear it apart," cabinet minister Sajid Javid said.
+Housing, Communities and Local Government Secretary Sajid Javid said: "Sir Vince should be trying to bring country together, not seeking to tear it apart."

 Tory party chair Brandon Lewis said his comments were "rude" and "offensive".

-Speaking at his party's spring conference, Sir Vince said a "nostalgia for a world where passports were blue, faces were white and the map was coloured imperial pink" had driven some older voters to Brexit.

-"And it was their votes on one wet day in June which crushed the hopes and aspirations of young people for years to come," he said.

-Tory MEP Daniel Hannan said "calling 17.4 million people racists is unfair and unwise".
-The deputy chairman of the conservatives, James Cleverly, said "not liking brown faces" was not the reason he voted Brexit.
+Conservative MEP Daniel Hannan said "calling 17.4 million people racists is unfair and unwise" and the deputy chairman of the Conservatives, James Cleverly, said "not liking brown faces" was not the reason he voted Brexit.

 The Lib Dems are campaigning for a second referendum on the final Brexit deal, which the government opposes.

 Sir Vince told his audience in Southport: "I've myself been on a journey.
-I confess that my own initial reaction to the referendum was to think maybe there was little choice but to pursue Brexit,"
+I confess that my own initial reaction to the referendum was to think maybe there was little choice but to pursue Brexit.

 "I thought, you know, the public had voted to be poorer - well, that was their right.